russross/meddler/README.md

     and Update, a few of the higher-level functions that need to understand primary keys.
 Meddler assumes that pk fields have an autoincrement mechanism set in the database.
+*   Age has a column name of "Age".
+A tag is only necessary when the column name is not the same as the field name, or when you need to select other options.
+*   salary is not an exported field, so meddler does not see it.
+It will be ignored.
 *   Created is marked with "localtime".
 This means that it will be converted to UTC when being saved, and back to the local time zone when being loaded.